SheldonHH/fc/README.md

  - Wrapper on Boost ASIO for handling async opperations cooperatively with easy to code synchronous style.
  - Reflection for C++ allowing automatic serialization in Json & Binary of C++ Structs
  - Automatic generation of client / server stubs for reflected interfaces with support for JSON-RPC
- - Cryptographic Primitives for a variaty of hashes and encryption algorithms
+ - Cryptographic Primitives for a variety of hashes and encryption algorithms
  - Logging Infrastructure
- - Wraps many Boost APIs, such as boost::filesystem, boost::thread, and boost::exception to acceleate compiles
+ - Wraps many Boost APIs, such as boost::filesystem, boost::thread, and boost::exception to accelerate compiles
  - Support for unofficial Boost.Process library.